softwaresaiyajin/CurrencyConverter/README.md

 ## Technologies

-Below are libraries use in developing the application:
+Below are libraries used in developing the application:

 - Carthage - dependency management
 - RxSwift - functional operations